WuJH2001/Swift4d/scripts/multiview_data_process/readme.md

 The scene requires undistortion processing using the provided camera parameters, undistortion parameters, and scripts for frame 0.
-The parameters are stored in the `dataprocess` folder.
 Use the script to copy parameters to other frames and call COLMAP for undistortion.
 The steps are as follows:

 1. Convert the multi-view video (.mp4) into images (.png).
 Make sure to modify the video path (line 34) and the number of viewpoints (line 32):